Abisoyesam/Deep-Learning-With-TensorFlow/01 - Fundamentals/code/README.md

 - <a href='./05 - Info from Tensor.ipynb'>Getting Info from Tensor</a>
     - when working on tensors, you may want to checkout attributes like `shape`, `size`, `axis`, `rank`

+- <a href='./06 - Indexing Tensor.ipynb'>Indexing and Expanding Tensor</a>
+    - Indexing & slicing tensor is done like python list
+    - Adding new dimension (expanding) tensor is done using `tf.newaxis` or `tf.expand_dims`